 - Look forward to your emails.
 I have passed on your name to many; both in the business and to clients as well.

 - Good stuff you are sharing

-- Keep on the good work!
-You’re an inspiration to keep pushing in order to be the best I can be
+- Keep up the good work!
+You’re an inspiration to keep pushing to be the best I can be

 - What you are presenting is fantastic